Haji Musa Khan: Personal life

 Haji Musa Khan was born in 1950 in the Swat (princely state), Khyber Pakhtunkhwa Province, where he was raised.
-He was a member of the Yousafzai tribe of the Pashtuns.
+He hailed from the Yousafzai tribe of the Pashtuns.
 Musa Khan was illiterate.
 At younger age, he spent time in UAE and visited many Arab countries.

 Political life

 After, the state of Swat (princely state) was included in civil administration of NWFP (khyber pakhtunkhwa) Pakistan in 1969.
 The first large and ruling political party was PPP (Pakistan peoples party).
 Haji Musa khan joined ppp in his younger age.
 Later he was designated as a secretary of Tehsil Kabal PPP.
 He was a senior Member of PPP.
 Till death he was a member of PPP.
 In Local body election 2001 he elected as a Councillor of UC Bara Bandai, and won with a large margin of votes.